> Travel to Thailand > Northern Provinces > Chiang Mai > Where to Stay in Chiang Mai? A Guide to Choosing the Right Neighborhood

 Wat Umong.

-Why sleep in this area of Chiang Mai:
+Why stay in this area of Chiang Mai:

-The area I call "Doi Suthep" is the one starting right next to Nimmanhaemin, on the other side of the road that serves as a ring road to Chiang Mai and which runs along the foot of the mountain of the same name to behind the airport.
+The area I call "Doi Suthep" is the one that starts just off Nimmanhaemin, on the other side of the ring road west of Chiang Mai.
+It runs along the foot of the mountain of the same name to behind the airport.

-Doi Suthep is best known for its temple, Wat Phrathat Doi Suthep, and the royal palace and gardens at the top.
+Doi Suthep is primarily known for its temple, Wat Phrathat Doi Suthep, as well as for the palace and the royal gardens at the summit.
 But there are also beautiful forest walks possible, with streams and waterfalls and views of the valley and the city.

-There is also some notable temples, I am thinking especially of Wat Sri Suphan and Wat Umong, hidden in the forest and with a unique character.
-Near the latter, I recommend you try a dinner at Benjarong Khantoke, a unique meal served on wooden trays (khantokes) accompanied by a show of graceful dances in the purest Lanna style
+There is also some notable temples, I am thinking especially of Wat Sri Suphan and Wat Umong (temples that I mention with others, in this article), hidden in the forest and with a unique character.
+Near the latter, I recommend you try a dinner at Benjarong Khantoke, a unique meal served on wooden trays (khantokes) accompanied by a show of graceful dances in the purest Lanna style.

-Why sleep in this area of Chiang Mai:
+Why sleep in this part of Chiang Mai:

 rice field north chiang mai in october

-Why sleep in this area of Chiang Mai:
+Why stay in this part of Chiang Mai:

-This is the northern suburbs of Chiang Mai.
+We're going a little outside the city itself.
+Mae Rim is the northern suburb of Chiang Mai.
 Convenient if you want to be in in the heart of nature while remaining close to Chiang Mai.

-Why sleep in this area of Chiang Mai:
+Why stay in this part of Chiang Mai:

 Did you like the article? share on Pinterest!